Citytracking/dotspotting/README.md

 Known Knowns
 --

-Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
++ Dotspotting has proven to be fussy and problematic installing using the default OS X Apache + PHP binaries.
 We're not sure why but are continuing to poke at the problem.
 It works fine using tools like MAMP, though.

++ Dotspotting isn't set up to run out of a sub-directory, like a user's `public_html` folder.
+Yet.

-Dotspotting has not been tested on Windows yet.
++ Dotspotting has not been tested on Windows yet.